Chapter 1:

 Year 690 a.S., Summer | City Pyraleia, the Capital

 Streaks of lightning scattered across the capital in burned flashes on steelhouse rooftops.
-Those who dwelled in the Endtown howled of apocalypse while those in the Hightown slept soundly in their quiet beds, high above the clouds where neither rain nor lightning reached.
+Those who dwelled in the Endtown howled of apocalypse while those in the Hightown slept soundly in their quiet beds, up above the clouds where neither rain nor lightning reached.

 Meanwhile, the highest among them, High Lord of All Purily and King of Old Luridia, sat upon his throne at the very top.
 Every inch of his cadaverous flesh leeched off of tubes and wires.
-One hundred and eighty years ago, he united the nine old kingdoms into one, and for one hundred eighty years, he remained.
+One hundred and eighty years ago, he united the nine old kingdoms into one, and for one hundred and eighty years, he remained.

 Such great time passed that many began to think he could live forever.
 Yet it only took this single stormy night for a single thunderbolt to cause a surge that shut off his life support for just a second too long.